 You have a choice.
 In this new era of medicine, there is no longer one “right way” to handle your condition.
 Personalized medicine means doing the right thing for each individual patient...read more

 What to expect.
 Most interventional radiology (IR) procedures begin with the prick of a needle, then an IR physician who is trained in radiology and minimally invasive interventional procedures guides a tiny instrument...read more

 Radiation safety.
 Interventional radiologists use imaging equipment to treat your condition.
 Many of these technologies expose you to some degree of radiation in order to see inside your body.
 The use of radiation in diagnosing and treating patients has significantly advanced...read more

 Coordinated, clinical care.
 As clinical care physicians, interventional radiologists are more than just specialists who perform a procedure to treat your medical problem or disease.
 They practice coordinated care, in clinics and on collaborative teams...read more

 A culture of innovation.
 For more than four decades, interventional radiologists have been providing innovative care for patients.
 Along the way, they have never stopped defining the future of medicine and adapting to the ever-evolving healthcare landscape...read more

-Hear from SIR President Suresh Vedantham, M.D., FSIR about 'What is IR?'
+Hear from SIR Past-president Suresh Vedantham, M.D., FSIR to learn 'What is IR?'